-For many people, nonoperative treatments are enough to relieve shoulder impingement symptoms.
+For many people, nonsurgical treatments are enough to relieve shoulder impingement symptoms.
 But if these and other treatments haven’t worked, surgery may be an option.
 Surgery can help free up the joint space, allowing pain-free motion.
-Talk to your healthcare provider to see if surgery is right for you.
+Talk with your healthcare provider to see if surgery is right for you.

 Surgery for shoulder impingement

-During arthroscopy, small incisions are made in the shoulder.
-Next, a small, lighted instrument (arthroscope) is inserted.
+Arthroscopy.
+Small cuts (incisions) are made in the shoulder.
+Next, a small, lighted tool (arthroscope) is inserted.
 A tiny camera is attached on one end of the arthroscope.
-The camera sends images to a video monitor, allowing the surgeon to see inside the shoulder.
+The camera sends images to a video screen.
+This lets the surgeon see inside the shoulder.